 Ingredient Notes

-You just need a few simple ingredients to make this eggnog cake with salted caramel!
+You just need a few simple ingredients to make this eggnog layer cake with salted caramel!

-- Salted caramel - I prefer to use my homemade salted caramel to top the cake!
+Salted Caramel - I prefer to use my homemade salted caramel to top the cake but any thick salted caramel sauce will work.

-Tip: I highly recommend making both the brown butter and salted caramel the night before so that they have plenty of time to cool!
+I recommend making the brown butter the night before you make the eggnog cake, so that it has time to fully cool to room temperature!

 The complete list of ingredients and amounts is located in the recipe card below.